 Chat applications such as Facebook Messenger or WhatsApp are increasingly popular because of the natural conversation that can occur from a mobile – it works seamlessly across mobile devices.

-Although Chatbots are programmed to be conversational, there are limitations to their communication skills.
-They can be programmed to respond the same way to certain questions, to respond differently to messages that have particular keywords and more advanced programs can use machine learning to adapt their response to suit different situations.
+Although they are programmed to be conversational, there are limitations to their communication skills.
+They can be programmed to respond the same way to specific questions, respond differently to messages with particular keywords, and more advanced programs can use machine learning to adapt their response to suit different situations.

 - Getting assistance in an emergency

 - Fixing an issue or complaint

 - Make a booking

 - Purchase an item

 - Finding ideas and inspiration for future purchases